Tocsearch

 The TOC search (Terrorist and Organized Criminal Search) is a dynamic database which offers comprehensive information on global terrorist networks and helps researchers, analysts, students and others to prevent terrorism.
-It is result of a common project realized by the Faculty of Security Studies and Faculty of Mathematics, University of Belgrade, which had started the program in December 2007.
+It is the result of a common project realized by the Faculty of Security Studies and Faculty of Mathematics, University of Belgrade, which had started the program in December 2007.
 The scope of TOCSearch is to provide in-depth research and analysis on terrorist incidents, terrorist groups, organizations, their members, leaders and also links and relations between the individuals and groups.
-The purpose of the database is to integrate data from variety of sources, including foreign and domestic news, professional security journals, reports and databases, and academic works.
+The purpose of the database is to integrate data from a variety of sources, including foreign and domestic news, professional security journals, reports and databases, and academic works.

 History

 The starting point in the TOCSearch project was the data presented on the map Al-Qaeda Network: Principals, Supporters, Selected Cells and Significant Activities (1992–2004).
 The map was prepared by J. L. Boesen, Raytheon Genesis Facility Institute Reston (2004), using data derived from open sources.
 The data presented in the map were classified and stored in order to create backbone of the database.